cognitect/transit-js/README.md

 * [Take a tour!](http://cognitect.github.io/transit-tour)
 * [FAQ](http://github.com/cognitect/transit-js/wiki/FAQ), for common transit-js specific questions

-This implementation's major.minor version number corresponds to the version of it supports.
+This implementation's major.minor version number corresponds to the version of the Transit specification it supports.

 _NOTE: Transit is a work in progress and may evolve based on feedback.
 As a result, while Transit is a great option for transferring data